louhz/robogs/README.md

 We current support structure from motion toolset colmap and glomap, please follow the offical repo for installation and running instruction

-this repo contains information necessary for asset creation and
+this repo contains information necessary for asset creation and 4d rendering

 # Installation